OpenVnmrJ/ovjTools/OSX.md

 ### Data station only

-OS X is a data station only and cannot control a spectrometer host.
+MacOS version  of OpenVnmrJ is a data station only and cannot control a spectrometer host.

 ### Not included